 Socialism versus Capitalism, Human error versus technical error, Evolution versus Divine intervention.
 We discussed how to make something happen more often, or prevent them from happening altogether.

-We had a place to start - an image, a photograph, something shared, something to talk about.
 If we ask the machine, this is what Perplexity AI has to say..

 The fabric of reality is shaped by various elements such as images, voices, photographs, and narratives.
 In this era of multiple narratives and explanations, it becomes increasingly challenging to determine what can be trusted and believed.
 The prevalence of fake news and disinformation campaigns adds to the confusion and undermines our shared understanding.
 The internet and technology have had a profound impact on our thinking and perception, with the potential to reshape our epistemology.

-And here's a video by director Martin Haerlin
+Here's a video by director Martin Haerlin

 At some point we will need a chain-of-trust, I believe blockchain & NFT technology can enable this.
 The photographer signs the original photograph into a blockchain, and as the image travels between news distribution and news outlets it is tracked in the chain.